meepen/salien-bot/win-startscript/readme.md

-# Start script for meepen's sailen-bot
+# Windows Start script for meepen's sailen-bot

 ## How to use